How to write a CV

 Customize every time!

-Aim to create a common thread throughout your CV that fits with the requirements of the job to which you are applying, emphasising features of your experience that match the position requirements.
+Aim to create a common thread throughout your CV that fits with the requirements of the job to which you are applying, emphasizing features of your experience that match the position requirements.
 Try to keep a regularly updated record of all your experiences.

 The right structure for your CV?

 The structure of your CV is less important than whether it is clear and concise.
-When written well a CV that is organised around your skills can be very effective.
+When written well a CV that is organized around your skills can be very effective.
 However, this can be difficult to achieve without unnecessary duplication of information and may leave the reader unclear about the journey you have.
 For students and young graduates we recommend the chronological style of CV.
 All CVs should give more information about your most recent experiences.

 Focus on positive results